 A top tip for accelerating the adoption of digital health technologies is to use a Digital Adoption Platform (DAP).

 The “Digital Adoption Platform” was pioneered by WalkMe.
 It uses AI and automation to provide contextual guidance to people learning to use digital systems.

 The DAP is customizable and easy to adjust.
 You create the content.
 Then the DAP places the guidance layer on top of existing digital solutions.
 Users are guided on how to use the systems when they’re using them.

 This sort of real-time, contextual learning rapidly speeds up adoption time.
 It also obliterates the “forgetting curve” and provides valuable patient engagement insights.

 As consumer demand for digital healthcare increases, so do concerns over data security.

-Cybersecurity is an ongoing concern for the healthcare industry.
+Cybersecurity is an ongoing concern for health technology companies.
 Four in five US doctors have experienced a cyberattack of some sort, according to a study by Accenture and the American Medical Association.

 55% of physicians are concerned about future attacks.
 And their main concerns are that patient data will be compromised and business operations will be disrupted.